Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 - Olive or coconut oil

-- Sea salt (watch out, though — it’s abrasive)
+- Sea salt (watch out, though, because it’s abrasive)

 Of course, you can always do dry brushing.
 As the name suggests, it means brushing your teeth without water or toothpaste.
 Just your good old toothbrush.
 Now, the minty freshness you love won’t be present, but at least your teeth will stay clean.

-These are must-haves for any medical kit, whether they’re for dental emergencies or first aid.
-Analgesics like Ibuprofen can make your toothache more manageable, so stash a few in your kit.
+These are must-haves for any medical kit, whether for dental emergencies or first aid.
+Analgesics like Ibuprofen can make your toothache more manageable, so stash a few in your emergency dental kit.